KurtDeGreeff/ContainerDeployment/README.md

-# dockerimages
+# Container Deployment with DSC

-dockerfile for demo with Windows Server 2016 / Windows Server Containers
+Demo with Windows Server 2016 / Windows Server Containers and DSC!